Watching the Detectives (song): Release and reception

 "Watching the Detectives" was the first top 40 hit in the UK Singles Chart for Costello, reaching number 15 and spending a total of eleven weeks in the chart.
 It also charted in several other countries including Australia, where it reached number 35, and Canada, where it reached number 60.
 In the United States it reached number 108 on the Hot 100.

 The UK and US singles (released in October and November 1977 respectively) had different B-sides.
-The UK single was backed by two live tracks from an August 7 performance at the Nashville Club, and these live tracks were credited to Elvis Costello and the Attractions.
-(This was the first appearance of The Attractions on a record; the A-side is billed solely to Costello.)
+The UK single was backed by live recordings of "Blame It On Caine" and "Mystery Dance".
 The US single is backed by "Alison", the lead track from Costello's second UK single.

 In its review of the song, Cash Box said that it had "a subtle reggae beat and a sinister James Bond/Secret Agent guitar."
 Rolling Stone called the song "a clever but furious burst of cynicism" that was a "indisputably classic".
 Allmusic's Mark Deming described the song as "a skeletal minor-key melody that slowly but effectively wound itself into a solid knot of fierce emotional tension, pushing the bitter lyrical atmosphere further into the darkness".